aryanh289/PizzaWebsite/README.md

-# PizzaWebsite is a fantastic react based restaurant application
+# PizzaWebsite is a fantastic react based restaurant frontend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)